Install Devtron Freemium

 If you have a new license key, you can update the license key directly within Devtron, from the About Devtron page.

-If your trial license has expired and you wish to renew it, email us at enterprise@devtron.ai or reach out to your Devtron representative.
+If you want to add more than one cluster, email us at [email protected] or reach out to your Devtron representative to upgrade your license.

 Troubleshoot Issues